Vaibhav-K08/smart-traffic-dqn/README.md

 ## What This Does

 Nine intersections arranged in a 3×3 grid.
 Each one has four lanes with Poisson-distributed vehicle arrivals.
-Three control modes run in the same codebase — Fixed, Density, and DQN — and you switch between them by changing one line.
+Three control modes run in the same codebase: Fixed, Density, and DQN where you switch between them by changing one line.
 The DQN agent trains live during the simulation, updates a target network every 100 steps, and logs everything to TensorBoard.
 A second script reads those logs and produces bar charts and a radar plot comparing all three modes.

 The trained policy network gets exported as a TorchScript traced model (`traffic_dqn.pt`) at the end of each run.